geological-survey-of-queensland/coordinate-conversation/README.md

 ## Coordinate Validation
 Text

-## How to store geometry in PostGIS database
+## Storing geometry in PostGIS database
 1. Geometries are stored in the PostGIS database in its native spatial format (PostGIS is part of the PostgreSQL database).
 2. Spatial data is converted on ingestion into the database (done by PostGIS).
 3. The SRID = 7844 (GDA2020)